FreddyMSchubert/42_cub3d/README.md

 `./cub3D [path to map]`

 > Many maps can be found at [./assets/maps/valid/*.cub](https://github.com/FreddyMSchubert/42_cub3d/tree/master/assets/maps/valid), but you can easily make your own!
+More on that in a bit.

 If you want to play a randomly generated level, run: